Why is improving customer service so important?

 This all boils down to using customer marketing tactics.
 Happy customers, who feel like they are appreciated can do quite a lot for your business.
 Think about it, a happy customer is more likely to give good customer feedback by writing a positive review, refer your business, and even become a frequent shopper.
 When you provide a good experience, your customers will thank you – in a way that helps build your business!
 This is exactly why you should support customers whenever you can.

 Studies show that these repeat customers generally spend more money than new customers, and are much more likely to refer your business to other people.
 In addition, various sources estimate that it is anywhere from 3 to 30 times as expensive to attract a new customer as it is to retain an existing one.
 Customer satisfaction is a lot of work, but it has huge power to gain you loyal customers and consistent revenue.

 How to improve customer service: start at the top

 All businesses should realize that a customer service representative needs to create a good experience for all customers and that this should be a top priority.
-In fact, it should be a priority all the way up the chain.
-People should see their leadership, managers, company founder’s, etc. use good customer practices.
+In fact, improving customer service should be a priority all the way up the chain.
+People should see their leadership, managers, company founders, etc. use good customer practices.

 If the top tier people can’t instill this practice, then the rest of the chain may not think it’s a priority.
 People act by example, so if an employee sees that their manager doesn’t care, they may stop caring too.